Karval, Colorado

 Karval is an unincorporated community in Lincoln County, Colorado, United States.

 History

 The community derives its name from G. K. Kravig, a pioneer settler.

 A post office called Karval has been in operation since 1911.
 The Karval Post Office has the ZIP Code 80823.

 Geography

-Karval is located at (38.733197,-103.537045).

 Climate

 According to the Köppen Climate Classification system, Karval has a cold semi-arid climate, abbreviated "BSk" on climate maps.